 Baker, A. C., & Manfredi/Petitt L. A. (2004).
-Relationships, the Heart of Quality Care: Creating community among adults in early care settings.
-Washington, DC: National Association for the Education of Young Children.
+Relationships, the heart of quality care: Creating community among adults in early care settings.
 National Association for the Education of Young Children.

-(2011).
-NAEYC Position Statement: Code of ethical conduct and statement of commitment.
-Retrieved from http://www.naeyc.org/positionstatements/ethical_conduct
+National Association for the Education of Young Children (2011).
+NAEYC position statement: Code of ethical conduct and statement of commitment. http://www.naeyc.org/positionstatements/ethical_conduct

 Rogoff, B. (2003).
-The Cultural Nature of Human Development.
-New York: Oxford University Press.
+The cultural nature of human development.
+Oxford University Press.

 Turnbull, A. P., Turbiville, V., & Turnbull, H. R. (2000).
-Evolution of Family-Professional Partnerships: Collective empowerment as the model for the early twenty-first century.
+Evolution of family-professional partnerships: Collective empowerment as the model for the early twenty-first century.
 In J. P. Shonkoff & S. J. Meisels (Eds.).
 Handbook of Early Childhood Intervention (pp. 630-650).
-Cambridge, United Kingdom: Cambridge University Press.
+Cambridge University Press.

 Turnbull, A., Turnbull, R., Erwin, E. J., & Soodak, L. C. (2014).
 Families, professionals, and exceptionality: Positive outcomes through partnerships and trust (7th ed.).
 Pearson Education Inc.